This lemon almond butter cake combines a tender almond cake with pockets of bright lemon curd for a simple dessert that feels effortlessly elegant.

 - Sprinkle the sliced almonds over the top of the batter.
 Sprinkle with sanding sugar.

-- Bake 40 to 45 minutes, or until a pick inserted into the cake comes out clean.
+- Bake 40 to 45 minutes, or until a pick inserted into the cake comes out clean (avoiding the lemon curd areas).

 - Cool the cake in the pan on a wire rack for 10 minutes.
-Then remove the sides of the pan and cool the cake completely.
+Remove the sides of the pan and allow the cake to cool completely before serving.

 Notes